Mind Mapping Video

 Organize your thoughts more productively with a Mind Map.

-When you're researching a subject, note taking can sometimes get out of hand.
-You end up with pages of scribbles, which are often more confusing than helpful!
+When you're researching a subject, note-taking sometimes gets out of hand.
+You can end up with pages of scribbles, which are often more confusing than helpful!

-Mind maps are also called spray diagrams, spider diagrams or spidograms, because of how they look.
+Mind Maps are also called spray diagrams, spider diagrams or spidograms, because of how they look.

-Being able to see all this on just one side of paper helps you review information quickly and efficiently; it helps you remember it more effectively; and it can really help your creative problem solving.
-Once you've learned how to mind map, you'll wonder how you ever did without them!
+Being able to see all of this on just one sheet of paper helps you review information quickly and efficiently, remember it more effectively, and improve your creative problem solving.
+Once you've learned how to create Mind Maps, you'll wonder how you ever managed without them!

-Eventually, you'll have a diagram that shows individual facts or ideas coming off subject "branches."
-Some of the branches may relate to each other.
+Eventually, you'll have a diagram that shows ideas coming off subject "branches."
+Some of these may relate to each other.
 If they do, draw lines between them to show the connections.